toybreaker/jeancouteau/_articles/the-status-of-balinese-women-and-its-evolution-in-modernity.md

 This is emotionally very demanding, so many women prefer staying with their unfaithful husband, which implicitly authorises the latter to take a new wife.

-It is considered unwelcome, but a smart guy can easily set up a small wedding ceremony in honour of the lower forces, which is called byakala.
+It is considered unwelcome, but a smart guy can easily set up a small wedding ceremony in honour of the lower forces, which is called _byakala_.

 And the trick is done.
 The fellow can have one or two more or less camouflaged  families.